Building Arden Station

 - Up to 200 trucks per day are expected to travel to and from the construction site.

 - Construction vehicles and trucks will access the site via Laurens and Arden streets.

 - After 6:00pm, all construction vehicles will enter and exit site via Arden Street.

 - All trucks carrying excavated materials will be covered, and water carts and street sweepers will be sued to minimise the spread of dust.

-- Rumble grids have been installed to remove debris from the wheels of vehicles to minimise the spread of dirt on local roads.
+- Rumble grids and a wheel wash have been installed to remove debris from the wheels of vehicles to minimise the spread of dirt on local roads.